braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ## Limitations

-- Nested custom attributes are intended for custom attributes sent via the Braze SDK or API.
+- Nested custom attributes are intended for custom attributes sent through the Braze SDK or API.
 - Objects have a maximum size of 50&nbsp;KB.
 - Key names and string values have a size limit of 255 characters.
 - Key names cannot contain spaces.
 - Not all Braze Partners support nested custom attributes.
-Refer to the [Partner documentation]({{site.baseurl}}/partners/home) to confirm if the integration supports this feature.
+Refer to the [Partner documentation]({{site.baseurl}}/partners/home) to confirm if specific partner integrations support this feature.
 - Nested custom attributes cannot be used as a filter when making a Connected Audience API call.

 ## API example